 Several methods are available to indicate a time interval.
 These include, but are not limited to:

-If a name is used then the scheme from which it is selected determines the meaning.
+If a name is used then the enumeration from which it is selected determines its meaning.

-Here we define DCMI Period, an identifier which uses a simple model to specify the limits of a time interval, and describe methods for encoding DCMI Period, as a profile of DCSV [DCSV], and using a fragment of XML [XML].
+This document defines DCMI Period, an encoding scheme which uses a simple model to specify the limits of a time interval, and describes a method for encoding DCMI Period as a text string using the DCSV syntax [DCSV].
 DCMI Period has been designed to be similar to DCMI Box [BOX] used for identifying a place, and thus allows consistent encoding of spatio-temporal information in the DCMES element Coverage , as well as consistency between Coverage and Date.
 The components of DCMI Period re-use the W3C-DTF syntax where possible.

-DCMI Period identifies a single time interval.
-If an identifier corresponding to a time instant is required, then W3C-DTF [W3C-DTF] is available.
+DCMI Period indicates a single time interval.
+If an indication of a time instant is required, then W3C-DTF [W3C-DTF] is available.
 For multiple disjoint intervals, repeated instances of DCMI Period may be used.
 DCMI Period is unsuited for identification of recurring and periodic time intervals.

-We identify a time interval by specifying the start and end of the interval.
+The time interval is indicated by specifying the start and end of the interval.